R0hit-Yadav/RUST/Rust_Doc.md

 3.Choose bounded channels to limit memory usage or unbounded channels for simplicity.

 4.Advanced crates like Crossbeam offer more flexibility with channels.

+# Closures
+A closure is a function-like construct that can capture variables from its surrounding environment.
+It is anonymous and can be stored in variables, passed as arguments, or returned from other functions.
+Closures in Rust are similar to lambdas in other programming languages.

+|parameters| expression_or_block
+|parameters|: The inputs to the closure.
+expression_or_block: The body of the closure.

+## Types of clsures

+### Fn
+The closure only borrows variables from the environment.

+It doesn’t modify or move captured values.

+Closures implementing Fn can be called multiple times.

+### FnMut
+The closure can modify the environment by mutably borrowing variables.

+It can be called multiple times.

+### FnOnce
+The closure takes ownership of the environment (moves captured variables).

+It can only be called once because the environment is consumed.